PaloAltoNetworks/autofocus-lenz/README.md

 * Added "service_scrape" function to extract unique service names from a set of samples.
 * Added "-w" flag so that STDOUT can be redirected to a file.
 * Centralized all print operations into a new function and enabled utf-8 encoding.
 This should address problems with encoding errors that pop up infrequently with session data.
-* Passing "0" to the "filter" function will now cause no filtering to occur.
+* Passing "0" to the "filter" or "limit" function will now cause it to default to 1 billion, thus practically negating filtering or session/sample limits.

 v1.1.8 - 15NOV2016
 * Added "input_file_query" as input so Windows users can directly load queries from a file and avoid quote escaping from CLI.